Over 30 Years of Experience in the Marine Industry

 Naval Architect Subcontractor to Detyens Shipyards, Inc. for Ship Repair

 Since early 2016, Charleston Marine Consulting (CMC) has provided on-site Naval Architecture support services to Detyens Shipyards, Inc, the largest privately owned shipyard on the East Coast.
-Currently, we have a full-time staff including a Naval Architect, Engineer, and Weight Control Analyst.

 During this time, CMC has supported overhauls on over 40 different ships operated by MSC, MARAD, USCG, NOAA, Great Lakes Dredging, and the U.S Navy.
 To date, over 1,000 deliverables have been provided and approved by the customer.
 Examples include: